DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 <br />

 ### How to Register
-Parents/caregivers may register online during the specified registration period. **Registration is currently closed.** Each child can participate in one registered program per session. **Registration is a lottery.** Register your infants and 1-year-olds based on their ability to walk.
+Parents/caregivers may register online during the specified registration period.Each child can participate in one registered program per session. **Registration is a lottery.** Register your infants and 1-year-olds based on their ability to walk.
 Register children ages 2 and up based on their age.
 Registered storytimes are for children whose parents are Darien residents, employed full-time in Darien, or [Friends of Darien Library](/friends "Friends of Darien Library") who contribute annually at the $300 level.
-Parents will need a Library card to register.<br />
+Parents will need a Library card to register.

 Please only register for one class per session.
 <br />
 <br />